BokaiZhu/microbiomeFISH/README.md

 filtered=probeFilter(lowhit,35,46,0.39)
 View(filtered)
 ```
-We can see **none** of these probes will performe well in our setting, with the low hybridization efficiency and low Tm.
+We can see **none** of these probes will perform well in our setting, with the low hybridization efficiency and low Tm.

 <p align="center"><img width=120%% src="https://github.com/BokaiZhu/microbiomeFISH/blob/master/media/gamma_80%25_result.png"></p>